Skip to main content

 The attribute of your dataset used to arrange the points in the Atlas map.

-Uploading data to Atlas requires choosing a which field/column from your dataset to embed with an embedding model.
-This choice determines how the datapoints will get arranged as a map in Atlas: data that show up as neighboring points in the data map will have similar semnatic content in this field/column from your dataset (and thus similar embeddings via the embedding model).
+The embedding field determines how the datapoints will get arranged as a map in Atlas: data that show up as neighboring points in the data map will have similar semnatic content in this field/column from your dataset (and thus similar embeddings via the embedding model).
 Typically, you will want this to be the text column from your data, as opposed to non-semantic content like IDs or numerical metadata.

 For Pro & Enterprise accounts, you can make a map private so that they are not publicly accessible, and only members of your organization will be able to find/access the map.